smury/Google-Advanced-Data-Analytics/README.md

-# Google-Advanced-Data-Analytics-Captstone
+# Google-Advanced-Data-Analytics
-Capstone projects of the Google Advanced Data Analytics course
+Projects of the Google Advanced Data Analytics course